 So, this is just a little bit of understanding of one great play as seen through a few placements.

 Imagine the grandeur, the magnificence, of each and every person’s personal play when we include ALL of the grahas, interacting, fighting, loving, liberating, controlling and completing each other in the great rotating kaleidoscope that is the sky.

 It is known that Shakespeare wrote a dictionary of Sanskrit, and so he may be presumed to be familiar with Vedic notions such as the leela.
+That he is familiar with the potential of the stars is evident by the many great quotations on the matter from his works.
 He may have even looked at the Jyotish chart of the moment (a prashna) for inspiration.

 The first folio of Hamlet was published in 1603.
 Looking at the chart for March 23, 1602 at approximately 4:25 pm in Stratford-upon-Avon in England, one can see just such a chart as we have been discussing here.

 This chart depicts a warrior Mars rising in the kingdom of Leo, activating by aspect the fourth house of Scorpio, the heart and home of the kingdom, where live two malefics, a debilitated Rahu and an an unfriendly Saturn who in turn activates by special aspect the sixth house of enemies.

 The two ineffectual dandies of Rosencrantz and Guildenstern are right there represented by a retrograde Jupiter in Libran Chitra in the third house of school friends.
 Pluto conjunct Uranus aspecting in could be Polonius, waiting in the wings.

 The dominance of poisoned swords are seemingly indicated by the activation of Rahu by that dominant warrior Mars, yogi planet of the chart.
 The swords’ failure and the need for poisoned wine may be suggested by the poor strength of the Mars ruling a debilitated Moon in the navamsha.